 - in patients with severe cirrhosis, the Child-Pugh score and MELD score may give a better idea of prognosis than an HCC staging classification

-- technical problems in resection planning (e.g. a small tumour across the middle hepatic vein) influence overall prognosis
+- technical problems in resection planning (e.g. a small tumour across the middle hepatic vein) influence the overall prognosis